Heavy tax by Afghan govt: Transporters continue wheel-jam strike

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-"The trade between the two countries is on a decline due to the increase on taxes on transporters and rendered thousands of people associated with transport and trade jobless.
-It is akin to economic murder of the businessmen and other people associated with the Pakistan-Afghanistan trade," he added.
+“The trade between the two countries is on decline due to the increase on taxes on transporters and rendered thousands of people associated with transport and trade jobless.
+It is akin to economic murder of the businessmen and other people associated with the Pakistan Afghanistan trade,” he added.

-"The trade between the two countries is on a decline due to the increase on taxes on transporters and rendered thousands of people associated with transport and trade jobless.
-It is akin to economic murder of the businessmen and other people associated with the Pakistan-Afghanistan trade," he added.
+“The trade between the two countries is on decline due to the increase on taxes on transporters and rendered thousands of people associated with transport and trade jobless.
+It is akin to economic murder of the businessmen and other people associated with the Pakistan Afghanistan trade,” he added.

 Comments